Meijer: Fresh Thyme Market

+Collective bargaining

+Workers at many Meijer stores in Indiana, Kentucky, Michigan, and Ohio are unionized, represented by the United Food and Commercial Workers.

 Marketing and sponsorship

 In 2006, Meijer donated to Calvin College in Grand Rapids, Michigan, to create the paid position called the Frederik Meijer Chair of Dutch Language and Culture.
 The previous chair was unpaid.
 Its purpose is to promote interest in the Netherlands and Michigan's Dutch cultural heritage.
 Meijer is the title sponsor of the Meijer LPGA Classic, an annual women's professional golf tournament held near Grand Rapids.
 Meijer is the official grocery sponsor of the Detroit Lions, Detroit Red Wings, and Detroit Tigers.
 Since the 2021–22 NHL season, Meijer's logo has been featured on the Red Wings' helmets; and since the 2023 MLB season, Meijer has advertised on the Tigers' jerseys.
 Meijer also owns the naming rights to the Lions' training center.
 Meijer has sponsored the Milwaukee Brewers since 2014.
 Meijer also sponsors the Cleveland Browns and Cleveland Guardians.
 Meijer is also a sponsor of the athletic teams of Michigan State University.